augle-me/developer-docs/developer/apps/design/direct-apps.md

 # Overview of Direct Apps

-Direct app, one of the primary apps types Augle supports, other are Via Apps.
-Direct apps gives a developer more freedom and to work on the augle platform.
-They reach to the audience whom you are expecting to reach.
-For the Direct Apps developers the in charge of it content, delivery location.
+Direct apps, one of the primary app types supported by Augle and the only other type is Via Apps.
+Direct apps gives a developer more freedom to work on the Augle Platform, because they are developed and deployed by the developers themselves reaching wider audience across the globle.
+Developers has to take care of the content development, publishing and location (Augle Perimeters) Of course, they can always contact Augle support for any issues.

 ## Why they named as Direct apps?
 <hr/>

-Direct apps are served by the Augle platform, to the developer specified location directly with any other User or system intervention.
+Direct apps are deployed directly on to Augle Perimeters by the Developer .
+There is no other party(Business or Agency) invovlved between Developer and Augle
-As they served directly to the location, they named as Direct Apps.
+Hence the name "Direct Apps"

-## Design of a Direct app?
+## Design principles of a Direct app
 <hr/>
-While developing the direct app, developer have to make sure that apps will serve a specific purpose of the location they were serving.
-In case the apps was not appropriate to the location then it may lead to bad rating, Augle platform will hold the in appropriate apps and those apps will not be served further.
+1. The App has a Specific value @ Specific Location or within a proximity range (i.e Augle perimeter)
+2. The content is useful to the Mobile user while indentified within the proximity range
+3. Direct Apps are always public, they can never be private

+Note:
 Direct app will only have end user UI.
 All the Augle SDK features are available to the developer but with few limitations such as App can never be made private.

 ## How the direct apps delivered
 <hr/>
-There are 3 types of distribution channels for the Direct apps, thes distribution channes are avaible while you publish the through developer console.
+There are 3 types of distribution channels for the Direct apps while you publish the through developer console

  - **Google Place**
- - **Augle and Community Primeter**
+ - **Augle and Community Perimeter**
  - **General**

-you can use all three distribution channels or combination of three to increase your app user reach.
-Moreover, the app you are developing also determines what type of distribution channel you have to choose.
+You can use all three distribution channels or combination of three to increase your app audience.
+Moreover, the content of the App you would be developing will also determine the type of distribution channel you should choose.

-**Google Place:** Using this distribution channel, you can serve your app to the Google place Id.
+**Google Place:** Using this distribution channel, you can deploy your app to the Google place Id.
 You have a provision of adding maximum of 10 Google Place Id to you app.
 However, make sure you do not usually have apps at two different places.
-If you thing that your app can serve the purpose that the place id they you can go ahead and add them.
-[Read Mpre]()
+If you think that your app can serve the purpose that the place id they you can go ahead and add them.
+[Read More]()

-**Augle and Community perimeter:** Augle team will create few perimeters with can't have owner, like non private, non business perimeters where no one can be a legal in charge except Govt.
+**Augle and Community perimeter:** Augle team will create few perimeters which can't have owner and these are usually public places, where these perimeter have no sole legal ownership except Govt.
 In addition, there are few perimeters, which were created by the community.
-Direct apps can served to these locations when developer use this distribution channel.
+Direct apps can deployed to these locations when developer using this distribution channel.
 You have a provision of adding maximum of 10 Augle or Community perimeters.
-[Read Mpre]()
+[Read More]()

-**General:** In case your app doesn't belongs to specific location and it belongs to specific types of locations then can using General Distribution Channel to increase you app reach count.
+**General:** In case your app doesn't belongs to specific location and it belongs to specific type of locations then you can deploy using General Distribution Channel to increase you app audience.

 To know about the Augle Perimeter detection and priorities of perimeter [see this]()